brainstormforce/wp-spectra/readme.txt

 * Fix: Image - Resolved an issue in which masked images would get cut-off when the zoom-in hover effect was used.
 * Fix: Image Gallery - Resolved an issue in the carousel type wherein the arrow positions would revert from percentage to pixels after reloading.
 * Fix: Global - Resolved an console error issue for Social Share and Image gallery block.
+* Fix: Google Maps - Resolved an issue in which the custom classes would not appear on the frontend.
 * Fix: Table Of Contents - Resolved an issue wherein headings containing some uppercase latin characters would not function as intended.

 = 2.7.10 - FRIDAY, 22nd SEPTEMBER 2023 =